atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 id ^ '
 II them to purchase just what new orna
 I ments they pleased, and as they could
-I not, indeed — had they been sh enabled, il — procure them, the next town being
+I not, indeed --had they been sh enabled, il --procure them, the next town being
 LI Several miles from them, and not a fa
-|| one — they could only, in fb ob
+|| one --they could only, in fb ob
 sture a part of the country, give their
 1 ' ( - ■■
 things the true London air, by n§w make